meshery/meshery/docs/pages/guides/tutorials/Importing_HelmCharts_into _Meshery.md

-### Importing Dapr Helm Chart to MeshMap
+### Importing Dapr Helm Chart to Meshery playground

 1. Open the Meshery playground.
+2. On the right side, click on the upward arrow symbol to import designs into  Meshery
+   ![Import](./screenshots/H5.png)

    ## Note
    Importing Meshery designs can be done using several methods, including:

    - Importing through the Meshery UI configuration page.
    - Importing through the Meshery CLI.
    - Importing through the Meshmap(Which we are currently doing).

     For more detailed instructions, you can check out the Meshery documentation on importing designs: [Importing Designs](https://docs.meshery.io/guides/configuration-management/importing-designs).

-2. On the right side, click on the upward arrow symbol to import designs into Meshery.

-   ![Import](./screenshots/H5.png)

-3. After clicking on that, name this design as "Dapr Helm design".
+4. After clicking on that, name this design as "Dapr Helm design".

    ![Name Design](./screenshots/H6.png)

-4. In the dropdown on the left side, select "Helm Chart".
+5. In the dropdown on the left side, select "Helm Chart".

    ![Dropdown Selection](./screenshots/H7.png)

-5. In the URL section, paste the existing GitHub raw URL link for the helm charts.
+6. In the URL section, paste the existing GitHub raw URL link for the helm charts.

    ![URL Section](./screenshots/H8.png)

-6. Click on "Import" to import the helm chart.
+7. Click on "Import" to import the helm chart.

-7. Wait for some time for the helm to be loaded into Meshery.
+8. Wait for some time for the helm to be loaded into Meshery.

    ![Loading](./screenshots/H9.png)

-8. Successfully, the Dapr helm chart is imported into Meshery.
+9. Successfully, the Dapr helm chart is imported into Meshery.

    ![Success](./screenshots/H10.png)